AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Time slowed enemies take 8% bonus Total DMG for 4s.
-Triggering it again resets the duration. | 5 After entering burst mode, Total DMG dealt increases by 15% for 10s.
-Triggering it again resets the duration | 10
+For every support Valkyrie whose type is different from the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG. | 5
-When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
+After entering burst mode, Total DMG dealt increases by 15% for 10s.
+Triggering it again resets the duration | 10 When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
 Triggering it again refreshes its duration | 15

 !!! note
     Effective for 6.2.